AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 `glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_LINEAR_MIPMAP_LINEAR);`
 `glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MAG_FILTER, GL_LINEAR);`

-A common mistake is to set one of the
+A common mistake is to set one of the mipmap filtering options as the magnification filter.
+This doesn't have any effect since mipmaps are primarily used for when textures get downscaled: texture magnification doesn't use mipmaps and giving it a mipmap filtering option will generate an OpenGL `GL_INVALID_ENUM` error code.

+**Loading and Creating Textures**